02engine/scratch-vm/README.md

-## 02engine/scratch-vm
+## TurboWarp/scratch-vm

-Modified Scratch VM with a JIT compiler and more features.Faster than Turbowarp.
+Modified Scratch VM with a JIT compiler and more features.

 This is a drop-in replacement for LLK/scratch-vm.